Italian Chicken Cutlet Recipe

 If you’re using plain or panko breadcrumbs, compensate by throwing those dried herbs into the mixture!

-• Olive Oil – Vegetable oil and avocado oil are two possible substitutions, but these lack the distinct Italian flavor that you find in extra virgin olive oil!
+• Olive Oil – Vegetable oil and avocado oil are two possible substitutions, but these lack the distinct Italian flavor that you find in extra virgin olive oil.

-How to Make Chicken Cutlets from Chicken Breasts
+How to Make Chicken Breast Cutlets

 There are two ways to make cutlets:

-1. Slice each breast horizontally, through the center.
-Don’t cut them in half – what you want is to create two thinner pieces of breast meat.
+• Slice each breast horizontally, through the center.
+Don’t cut them in half — what you want is to create two thinner pieces of breast meat.

-It’s like butterflying, but instead of stopping, continue cutting through all the way through the poultry to create two separate pieces.
+It’s like butterflying, but instead of stopping, continue cutting all the way through the poultry to create two separate pieces.

-2. Pound them thin.
+• Pound them thin.
 The second option is to use a flat meat mallet to pound each breast down to an even thickness across.

 Then, continue pounding the breast until it’s thin and large enough to slice into two separate pieces.

-Recipe Tips
+Best Chicken Cutlet Recipe Tips

-1. Don’t crowd the pan.
+• Don’t crowd the pan.

 Make sure the cutlets are not touching each other in the pan.
 Also, leave them alone until it’s time to flip.